nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-1.md

 Let's define some common properties of time series data:
 * The data is indexed by some discrete "time" variable.
   Often (but not necessarily) in fixed sampling intervals.
-  Not in all cases is the index actually the wall clock time -  measurements of the height profile of a produced semiconductor in a  plant might share many properties with a classical time series although  the index is the location on the sensor here.
+  The index does not need to be the wall clock time in all cases -  measurements of the height profile of a produced semiconductor in a  plant might share many properties with a classical time series although  the index is the location on the sensor here.
-  To be general, we can call it the `sort` parameter* - but to keep things simple in the following we still talk about the time.
+  To be general, we can call it the `sort` parameter - but to keep things simple in the following we still talk about the time.
-* We assume there is a temporal dependency in the data - measurements at a certain timestamp are not just random, but depend (at least to a certain amount) on previous data points or on a underlying (maybe unknown) process.
+* We assume there is a temporal dependency in the data - measurements at a certain timestamp are not just random, but depend (at least to a certain amount) on previous data points or on an underlying (maybe unknown) process.
-* You do not only have a single time series, but multiple distinct measurements.
+* It does not need to be a single time series, but can consist of multiple distinct measurements.
   For example you can analyse the stock market prices of Apple, Alphabet and Facebook - so you have three different time series.
   We will say in the following that each of those time series has a different identifier, or `id`.
   Usually, you are interested in the different behavior of the data for different `id`s.